evhub/coconut/DOCS.md

 ### Enhanced Type Annotation

-Since Coconut syntax is a superset of Python 3 syntax, it supports [Python 3 function type annotation syntax](https://www.python.org/dev/peps/pep-0484/) and [Python 3.6 variable type annotation syntax](https://www.python.org/dev/peps/pep-0526/).
+Since Coconut syntax is a superset of the latest Python 3 syntax, it supports [Python 3 function type annotation syntax](https://www.python.org/dev/peps/pep-0484/) and [Python 3.6 variable type annotation syntax](https://www.python.org/dev/peps/pep-0526/).
 By default, Coconut compiles all type annotations into Python-2-compatible type comments.
 If you want to keep the type annotations instead, simply pass a `--target` that supports them.

 Since not all supported Python versions support the [`typing`](https://docs.python.org/3/library/typing.html) module, Coconut provides the [`TYPE_CHECKING`](#type_checking) built-in for hiding your `typing` imports and `TypeVar` definitions from being executed at runtime.
 Coconut will also automatically use [`typing_extensions`](https://pypi.org/project/typing-extensions/) over `typing` objects at runtime when importing them from `typing`, even when they aren't natively supported on the current Python version (this works even if you just do `import typing` and then `typing.<Object>`).